bharat13soni/jrest/README.md

 Further, JRest is offers inline updation to RESTful services.
 What this means is that you as a developer, don't have to restart the webserver everytime you add or modify a REST API!

 # Release 1.1.0
-NEW feature of overriding a definition and adhoc/anonymous querying facility added, based on the feedback/request/idea by @twoxfh.
-With v1.1 it is possible to override the earlier formed SQL statement submitted via definition file for the session via ADHOC_SQL paramerter.
+NEW! overriding definition and adhoc/anonymous querying facility added based on the feedback/request/idea by @twoxfh.
+With v1.1 it is possible to override SQL statement submitted via definition file ADHOC_SQL paramerter momentarily.
 This feature is extended to both pull and push services, to access them just add /adhoc to the end of pull or push (e.g. http://localhost:8080/jrest/pull/adhoc or http://localhost:8080/jrest/push/adhoc).
     Sample GET call header parameters are below, the same is true for a POST (aka SET type of call too)

     SESSION_KEY : 1C79B373DC35B732048DD66FC21669F